DASH-IF

-The DASH Industry Forum (DASH-IF) is a system which according to the company "creates interoperability guidelines for the usage of the MPEG-DASH streaming standard.
-It consists of streaming and media companies, such as Microsoft, Netflix, Google, Ericsson, Samsung and Adobe."
-They provide an open source version of this software also.
+The DASH Industry Forum (DASH-IF) is an organization that develops interoperability guidelines for the usage of the MPEG-DASH streaming standard.
+It includes streaming and media companies, such as Microsoft, Netflix, Google, Ericsson, Samsung and Adobe."
+An open-source version of the software is also available.

 Interoperability

-One of the main goals of the DASH Industry Forum as stated by the company itself is to "attain interoperability of DASH-enabled products on the market."
+One of the stated goals of the DASH Industry Forum is to support interoperability among DASH-enabled products."

 The DASH Industry Forum has produced several documents as implementation guidelines: